 While it might be useless to try to send messages to your spouse through the Force (believe me, I’ve tried), there are health benefits to saving some time every morning to breathe in, breathe out, and relax.
 Sitting and listening to your body and learning to deal with the Kowakian monkey(-lizard) mind is an amazing ways to find off the Dark Side.

 Most doctors seem to recommend twenty minutes of meditation a day, but if you don’t have that much time, even ten minutes could lower your stress.
 Even five minutes.
 And lower stress means lower risk of heart disease, mental illness, some cancers, and even chronic pain.

-Now, this doesn’t mean you have to sit cross-legged and hum while listening to aboriginal music.
+Now, for Jedi meditation (or any meditation, actually) you don’t have to sit in the lotus position and hum while listening to aboriginal music.
+(You can if you want to, though.)
 You don’t have to ommm.
-You just have to avoid the snap-hiss of a lightsaber.
+You just have to avoid the snap-hiss of a Sith lightsaber igniting behind you.

 For the moment, though, just take a moment and breathe.
-Like Master Yoda takes, small steps still get you where you’re going in the end.
+Like the ones Master Yoda takes, small steps still get you where you’re going in the end.